 (name is pronounced Z like the letter)

 I despise introductions because they reduce human complexity to 100 words or fewer.
 But I'll try anyway: I'm a double lab manager to Amit and Julian De Freitas.
-I am interested in collective action, particularly collective scapegoating and I enjoy using computational methods of language processing in my work.
+I enjoy using computational methods of language and data processing in my work.
 I strive to create a fun and comedic work environment where we can do cool things while enjoying each others' company.